chainyo/pizza-challenge/docs/index.md

 - Improve dockerization by installing only required dependencies for API.
 - Add data versioning with tools like [DVC](https://dvc.org/).
 - Add model versioning with tools like [MLflow](https://www.mlflow.org/).
-- Use cleaning methods, used before training, on text send by the interface.
+- Use cleaning methods, used before training, on text sent by the interface.